bitpesa/api-documentation/transaction-flow.md

 ### sender

 The full details of the sender.
-If this is a new sender please note of the `id` field, as that MUST be used in subsequent transaction creation calls that are from the same sender
+If this is a new sender, please note of the `id` field, as that MUST be used in subsequent transaction creation calls that are from the same sender

 ### recipients